 Craig Lemin was chosen as City Manager for the City of Robinson at the Special Called City Council Meeting held on Tuesday, May 10th.
-His first day with the city is set for Monday, May 23, 2016.
+His first day with the city was Monday, May 23, 2016.

 In 1995, Lemin joined the Azle Police Department as their Police Lieutenant.
 One year later he was promoted to Deputy Chief, and in 1999 he was promoted to Police Chief.